-Soreness in the arches of one or both feet is one of the most common afflictions distance runners face.
-While this kind of injury often resolves quickly without specific treatment, it can linger for weeks or even months if you don't address the underlying cause or causes and take active steps to speed healing.
+Sore arches after running — in one or both feet — is one of the most common afflictions distance runners face.
+While this kind of injury often resolves quickly, it can linger for weeks or even months if you don't address the underlying cause or causes and take active steps to speed healing.

-Basics of Arch Pain
+Arch Pain After Running

-In most cases of arch soreness in distance runners, especially when the pain is close to the heel, the culprit is plantar fasciitis, or PF.
-The plantar fascia is a band of tissue connecting the heel to the ball of the foot and often becomes inflamed owing to the mechanical stresses imposed by running.
-This injury normally comes on gradually and manifests on only one foot.
+In most cases of arch pain after running, especially when the pain is close to the heel, the culprit is plantar fasciitis.
+The plantar fascia is a band of tissue connecting the heel to the ball of the foot that helps support the arch, according to the Cleveland Clinic.
+This structure often becomes inflamed from the mechanical stresses imposed by running.
+This injury normally comes on gradually and manifests in only one foot.

-Flat feet, high arches and tight Achilles tendons can also trigger the development of PF, as can a rapid increase in total workload.
+Flat feet, high arches and tight Achilles tendons can also trigger the development of plantar fasciitis, as can a rapid increase in total workload.
 The same factors predispose runners to posterior tibial tendinitis, while stress fractures most often result from rapid increases and mileage and too much running on hard surfaces.

-Speed work tends to aggravate PF, so stick to slow, steady running during the convalescent period.
+Speed work tends to aggravate plantar fasciitis, so stick to slow, steady running during the convalescent period.
 Posterior tibial tendonitis is typically treated with physical therapy, immobilization or surgery, while a navicular stress fracture requires about six weeks of immobilization in a boot and, in some cases, surgical intervention.

 To prevent a recurrence of arch pain or to help ensure that you never incur it in the first place, be certain that you're running in shoes well-suited to your particular foot anatomy.
 Stretch regularly to keep your ankle, Achilles tendon and calf muscles limber.